Ali-Alghofaily/AI-Image-Classification-using-Teachable-Machine/README.md

 1. Export your model from Teachable Machine as a **TensorFlow (Keras)** model (`keras_model.h5` and `labels.txt`).
 2. Upload the exported files to your Google Colab environment.
-3. Use the following Python code snippet to run predictions on your test images:
+3. Use the Python code snippet to run predictions on your test images:

 <img width="938" height="503" alt="Screenshot 2026-07-13 233940" src="https://github.com/user-attachments/assets/62573da2-1fa4-43ae-a62f-4956b0ab9dc5" />